-Bugey Brut (dry) sparkling wines are usually Méthod Traditionelle, come in white or rosé form, with a minimum nine months on the lees.
-There is a now a great deal of leeway with white sparkling Bugey Brut.
-It can be a single varietal such as Chardonnay or incorporate the likes of Pinot Noir vinified white, Jacquère, Altesse and Molette.
-The Cru name Montagnieu appears if made in that area and the Cru must have a minimum of 12 months on the lees.
+Bugey Brut (dry) sparkling wines are usually Méthod Traditionelle, come in white or rosé form, with a minimum of nine months on the lees.
+However, there is now a great deal of leeway with white sparkling Bugey Brut.
+It can be a single varietal such as Chardonnay or incorporate Pinot Noir vinified white, Jacquère, Altesse and Molette.
+The Cru name Montagnieu appears if made in that area, and the Cru must have a minimum of 12 months on the lees.

-Lastly, Sparkling Bugey rosé has the same rules as the still rosé above, with nine months on the lees minimum.
-Sparkling wines can also come in a lightly sparkling (pétillant) and full sparkling (mousseux) forms.
+Lastly, Sparkling Bugey rosé has the same rules as the still rosé above, with a minimum of nine months on the lees.
+Sparkling wines can also come in lightly sparkling (pétillant) and full sparkling (mousseux) forms.

 Bugey’s quiet charm lies in its authenticity, variety and small scale.
 The mountain wines convey a sense of terroir redolent of the beautifully unspoilt limestone scenery, picture-book villages and the clean mountain air.
 Now add in lakes, waterfalls, caves and castles.

 Naturally, the local wines also make an ideal match for the regional cuisine, and there’s nothing more local than Quenelle Sauce Nantua, which has its own Confrérie.
-There are abundant regional cheeses, local meats and freshwater fish.
-The famous French gourmet, Brillat-Savarin, was born and lived in Belley, and has that gorgeous cheese named after him.
+In addition, there are regional cheeses, local meats and freshwater fish.
+The famous French gourmet, Brillat-Savarin, was born and lived in Belley and has that gorgeous cheese named after him.

 Activity-wise, it’s an ideal place for walking or cycling and of course in winter, it’s not far from the Ski resorts either.

 Then there is the historical identity of the region.
-Many villages still have a central baking oven from past-times when each community had to be self-sufficient, especially in the depths of winter.
-In summer, each one holds a fete when their oven is celebrated and pressed back into service.
-There are plenty of wine-cellar open days in summer too.
+Many villages still have a central baking oven from past times when each community had to be self-sufficient, especially in the depths of winter.
+Each one holds a fete in summer when these ovens are celebrated and pressed back into service.
+Of course, there are plenty of wine-cellar open days in summer too.

 In the picturesque village of Cleyzieu, I found a huge wooden cross on the road outside the sturdy ancient house where I was staying.
 It shows where the plague got to in the seventeenth century.
 The occupants of the house had been the last to succumb.